 Your competitive analysis should identify the indirect and direct competitors your business faces and then focus on the latter.

-Direct competitors are other food truck businesses.
+Direct competitors are other successful food trucks serving your target market.

 Indirect competitors are other options that customers have to purchase from that aren’t direct competitors.
 This includes quick-service restaurants, supermarkets, and customers making the food themselves at home.
 You need to mention such competition to show you understand that not everyone frequents a food truck business each day.